victorlomax/mo4/README.md

 **soundpool_mo4-schematic** is based on a reverse engineering of the Soundpool MO4. **mo4emulation-schematic** is a proposed replacement.

 # Sources
-**simulmo4.S**: a simulation of the protocol and signals expected on the parallel port of Atari.
-For debugging purpose.
+**simulmo4.S**: a simulation of the protocol and signals expected on the parallel port of Atari, for debugging purpose.
+Triggered by Timer 1, it simulates the reset_hardware function of the driver (4 pulses of /STROBE), followed by data written on the port B